Getting a New Puppy?

 Don't Forget To Puppy-Proof Your Home!

-You're getting a puppy, and you're ready to bring him home, but before you do, ask yourself, 'Is my home safe for an inquisitive little pup?'
+You've decided you're getting a puppy, and now you're ready to bring him home, but before you do, ask yourself, 'Is my home safe for an inquisitive little pup?'

 You must be absolutely sure that your home (and garden) is safe and free from hazards such as trailing electrical wires just begging to be chewed on by a curious, teething puppy.